raspberrypilearning/3D-scene/en/step_2.md

 --- task ---

 Objects which are already drawn onto a backdrop are not sprites so they cannot be layered or programmed and therefore cannot be animated.
 In the below example, the **Jellyfish**, **Puffafish** and **Scuba diver** sprites move but the underwater plants, which are drawn on the backdrop, are static.
+As in the theatre, a characters or characters moves through the scenery:

 **Under the waves**: [See inside](https://scratch.mit.edu/projects/447874869/editor){:target="_blank"}